Our History

 Finally, if I may indulge in a few more memories of my own, here a few that stand out.

-Regarding the Master of Engineering Management Program, a few Fuqua School faculty felt the need to oppose it and so spoke on the floor of the Academic Council.
-However the then Dean of the Fuqua School, Rex Adams, assured me that he would support the initiative and so say to the Trustees.
-This was doubly significant as Rex was a Trustee before being named Dean.
+Regarding the Master of Engineering Management Program, a few Fuqua School of Business faculty felt the need to oppose it and so spoke on the floor of the Academic Council.
+However the then dean of the Fuqua School, Rex Adams, assured me that he would support the initiative and so say to the trustees.
+This was doubly significant as Rex was a trustee before being named dean.

 Although largely invisible to most faculty, the Associate Dean for Development is a key position.
 Of the five who have served in the role, four were graduates or faculty in MEMS with Judge Carr having now served with in that role with the last three Pratt deans.
 Judge has been one of the major contributors to the financial success of Pratt and of course MEMS.